Morality is as Objective as Chemistry

 Instincts suck at making decisions.
 For that, we need analysis.
 The important decisions like which car or house to buy may require extensive cost/benefit analysis while whether to have wine or beer or iced tea for dinner may result from what tickles our fancy at the moment.

 How much analysis is required depends on the importance of the decision — how long will we have to live with the result or how difficult is will be to correct if we make a “wrong” decision.

 Morality is a set of rules to help guide us when we make decisions in our dealings with other people.
 Morality does not determine which is the better car to buy, but it lets us know that we must buy the car rather than steal the car.

 As we walk down the sidewalk and encounter someone else walking toward us, we have to decide to bear left or bear right to avoid a collision.
-Using nothing but logic, we might conclude that grabbing the on-comer and throwing him into the bushes might be the best choice — but morality tells us that option is to be rejected.
+Using nothing but logic, we might conclude that grabbing the on-comer and throwing him into the bushes might be the most efficient choice — but morality tells us that option is to be rejected.

 When making a decision, morality does not indicate the best of all available options, it indicates which option or set of options are allowed and which are not allowed.

 As we go about our days, handling the problems and challenges we face on a daily basis, we know the best way to work with these problems is to join forces with others who also have an interest or a greater ability to solve the problem.